plating, anodizing, & finishing Q&As since 1989

 Chesham, Bucks, UK

 Why you want to use cyanides.
 I am sure that you know that cyanide is deadly poison.
-You can use acidified thiourea solution (1 lit water/100 gm thiourea/ add phosphoric acid until pH is 1) or sodium thiosulphate [affil. link to info/product on Amazon] solution(300 gm /1 lit water).
-For thin tarnish layer you can use precipitated chalk and water mixture.
-Good luck!Goran Budija
+You can use acidified thiourea solution (1 lit water/100 gm thiourea/ add phosphoric acid until pH is 1) or Sodium Thiosulfate [affil link] solution(300 gm /1 lit water).
+For thin tarnish layer you can use precipitated chalk and water mixture →

 A. Please note that thiocarbamide (thiourea) is a possible carcinogen.Arsi Saukkola